Key Milestones of Surrogacy with ISC

 The first step will be your interview with the agency and the staff at International Surrogacy Center.
-It is very important to us to meet our surrogates before we present their profiles to the intended parents (IPs).
+It is very important to us to meet our surrogates before we present their profiles to the Intended Parents (IPs).
 At this interview, you will receive the application and surrogate benefit packet.
-Based on the circumstances this interview can be done either in person, through Skype, or over the phone.
-The surrogate profile is created by the agency through your original application.
-It is very important to have good grammar, complete sentences, and good pictures.
+Based on the circumstances, this interview can be done either in person, through Skype, or over the phone.
+The surrogate’s profile is created by the agency through your original application.
+It is very important to have proper grammar, complete sentences, and good pictures.
 The profile is what the IPs will see and how they decide if they are interested in speaking with you.
 We will not share your personal information until you are confirmed matched with IPs.

 It is necessary for you to request the OB and delivery records from all of your previous pregnancies.
-You will need to contact the OB/GYN(s) and hospitals that you went to for all of your pregnancies.
-It is very important you get this done right away, sometimes they can take a long time to receive.
+You will need to contact the OB/GYN(s) and hospital(s) that you went to for all of your pregnancies and deliveries.
+It is very important you get this done right away, as sometimes they can take a long time to receive.
 Please have them faxed to our agency at (951) 530-3258.
 You will need to sign a medical release form; they will have one from their office or might ask for us to send them one from our office.
 In either case, you will need to sign the release form authorizing them to send us your records.

-The second step is to decide if you would like to speak/meet the intended parents that are interested in your profile.
+The second step is to decide if you would like to speak/meet the Intended Parents that are interested in your profile.
 Once we have someone that is interested in your profile, we will email you their profile to review.
-If you like their profile and want to meet them, we will arrange a time for you, the IP’s and a member of our staff to meet/skype together.
+If you like their profile and want to meet them, we will arrange a time for you, the IPs, and a member of our staff to meet or Skype together.

-The third step is to meet the potential intended parents, either in person or through Skype.
-Both parties can ask questions to get an idea of how each other feels about the process and to have the opportunity to get to know the parents who you will be carrying a child for.
-This meeting is intended to create a bond of trust between both parties, as it is very important that both parties be comfortable with each other.
-This is a mutual decision and once both parties agree they want to work together it is then we consider it a match!
+The third step is to meet the potential Intended Parents, either in person or through Skype.
+Both parties can ask questions to get an idea of how each other feels about the process, and you will have an opportunity to get to know the parents who you will be carrying a child for.
+This meeting is intended to create a bond of trust between both parties, as it is very important that both parties are comfortable with each other.
+This is a mutual decision, and once both parties agree they want to work together, it is then we consider it a match!

 Purchasing Health Insurance

-If you do not have insurance, we will have you take out a policy as soon as it is possible.
-This policy is to be used during the surrogacy process; this will be paid for by the Intended Parents.
+If you do not have health insurance we will help you take out a new policy as soon as it is possible.
+This policy is to be used during the surrogacy process and will be paid for by the Intended Parents.
 You will be contacted by our Insurance agent to apply for medical insurance that will cover maternity care.
 The first month’s payment will be paid for by the agency.
 Once you have signed the legal Surrogacy contracts you will then start requesting the insurance payment amount on your monthly reimbursement form.
 It is your responsibility to make the insurance payment every month to keep the policy active and then seek reimbursement.
 Reimbursement forms will need to be filled out and submitted by 15th of each month.

-Criminal Background and Psychological Examination of the Surrogate:
+Criminal Background Check and Psychological Examination of the Surrogate

 Once you and the IPs have decided to match, you will start the screening process.
 With the information you submitted, we will run a criminal background check on you and your spouse/partner/boyfriend (if applicable).
 Next, we will contact our psychologist to get in touch with you to set up a psychological screening.
 The psychologist will talk with you as well as have you do an online test.
 We will update you with the results of the screenings.